 Born in Payson, Utah in 1893, Earle Hodgins began his film career in the mid 1930s and became typecast as a machine gun talking carnival barker, medicine show huckster, con artist, snake oil salesman, auctioneer, etc. And he played that role in scores of films and TV shows.
-One of the best examples of Hodgins doing his Indian remedy Medicine Show bit is in John Wayne's PARADISE CANYON (Lone Star/Monogram, 1935) and the Three Mesquiteers' CALL THE MESQUITEERS (Republic, 1938).
+Great examples of Hodgins doing his high speed spiel is in John Wayne's PARADISE CANYON (Lone Star/Monogram, 1935) and the Three Mesquiteers' CALL THE MESQUITEERS (Republic, 1938).

 Prior to Hollywood, Earle was a prolific stage and radio performer, and that included a contract with NBC radio.
 There are newspaper traces of Hodgins doing plays in Salt Lake City in 1920-1921, and in Oakland, California in 1929 (see ad on the left).
 We now know that Earle's skills at high speed dialog delivery were honed during his radio work.
 The January 11, 1933 Oakland (California) Tribune newspaper carried a bit on Hodgins in the Radio News and Programs section: "Charles Marshall is now handing nostrums in the Medicine Show in place of Earle Hodgins, who is no longer with NBC."
 The "ON THE PACIFIC AIR WAVES" column in the July, 1934 issue of Radio Mirror magazine has information on many West Coast radio performers.
 Excerpts from their piece on Hodgins: "... maybe you have heard (George) Earle Hodgins a Sunday eve on the weekly hi-jinks of KFWB, Hollywood, as he depicts the character of a medicine man selling a mythical beverage known as 'Knee-Paw'."
 "He was born in Utah of Scotch ancestry, has one son, and moved down from the bay district a couple years ago after experience in stock and on NBC."